bbauska/trump-stupidest-statements/README.md

-# trump-stupidest-statements
-Stupidest statements by Trump 2016-2025.
-Such a fucking idiot.

-<h3>LET'S START WITH 25 STUPIDEST THINGS HE'S SAID, THEN WE'LL MOVE ON TO STUPID THINGS HE'S DONE.</h3>
+<h2>LET'S START WITH 25 STUPIDEST THINGS HE'S SAID, THEN WE'LL MOVE ON TO STUPID THINGS HE'S DONE</h2>
 <cite>America's beloved Commander in Queef</cite>

 <p>Whether you love him or hate him, Donald Trump is undoubtedly unafraid to speak his mind -